Jane Antonia Cornish

 Jane Antonia Cornish is an English composer.
 She is based in Los Angeles, California, and focuses on contemporary classical music.

 Early life and education

 Cornish grew up in Kent, England, where she studied violin, piano and composition from an early age.
-She went to the Folkestone School for Girls in Kent and then studied composition with Anthony Gilbert at the Royal Northern College of Music, and completed her master's degree at the Royal College of Music.
+She went to the Folkestone School for Girls in Kent and then studied composition with Anthony Gilbert at the Royal Northern College of Music.
+She completed her master's degree at the Royal College of Music.
 She is a recipient of the Edward Hecht Composition Prize, the RNCM Composition Prize and the Associated Board Prize for the Most Outstanding Scholar of the Year.
 Cornish was also made a Major Scholar of the RNCM.